-It is worth noting that termites are repelled by seawater, and while they can make their nests in the tops of piles, their damage usually reduces and ends at high tide.
+It is worth noting that termites are repelled by seawater, and while they can make their nests in the tops of piles, their damage usually reduces to nil near high tide.
 Termites in piles require rainwater for their moisture.

 DETAILS OF INDIVIDUAL TIMBERS